mauricioaniche/ck/README.md

 you want metrics at variable- and field-levels too.
 They are highly fine-grained and produce a lot of output;
 you should skip it if you only need metrics at class or method level.
 Finally, `output dir` refer to the directory where CK will export the csv file with metrics from the analyzed project.
+Optionally, you can specify any number ignored directories, separated by spaces (for example, `build/`).
+By default, `.git` and all other hidden folders are ignored.

 The tool will generate three csv files: class, method, and variable levels.